The Lean Language Reference

 USize

-Low-level version of size that directly queries the C array object cached size.
-While this is not provable, usize always returns the exact size of the array since the implementation only supports arrays of size less than USize.size.
+This is a low-level version of Array.size that directly queries the runtime system's representation of arrays.
+While this is not provable, Array.usize always returns the exact size of the array since the implementation only supports arrays of size less than USize.size.

 🔗def